LemonPi/benchtracker/README.md

 **Run**: One sweep through the benchmarks defined in a task.

+**Parameter**: A value that either affects or measures the performance of a benchmark.

-**Key parameters**: A set of parameters that in combination define a particular benchmark.
+**Key parameters**: The set of parameters that in combination define a particular benchmark.
-  They are usually the "input" parameters and not measured "output" parameters.
+  They are usually input parameters.
 For example, architecture and circuit define a [VTR benchmark](https://code.google.com/p/vtr-verilog-to-routing/), so each benchmark is one particular combination of an architecture and a circuit.

+**Input parameters**: The set of parameters that affect the performance of a benchmark.
+    They are usually the key parameters.

-**Metrics**: A set of values that are measured as an outcome of the experiment.
+**Output parameters**: The set of parameters that measure the outcome of a benchmark run.
-  For example, minimum channel width, critical path delay obtained by the output of [VTR benchmark](https://code.google.com/p/vtr-verilog-to-routing/) are the metrics.
+  For example minimum channel width and critical path delay are output parameters of a [VTR benchmark](https://code.google.com/p/vtr-verilog-to-routing/).

 **Axis**: is mainly referred to by the plotter.
 Basically, the data input to the plotter is stored in a 2D table, whose columns are filled in by values of either a parameter or a metric.
 This table can be transformed into a